Seerhein: Seerhein valley

 The name Konstanzer Niederung is a contribution by Benting.
 It derives from his description of the Natural regions of Germany, in which the Niederung appeared as a natural subunit.

 The Swiss call the depression Seetal ("Lake Valley").
 This name is used in names like Schulzentrum Seetal ("Seetal School'), Pumpwerk Seetal ("Seetal Pumping Station"), Seetalstrasse ("Seetal Street"), all found in Kreuzlingen.
-In a Swiss list of regions, Schilter included the Seetal in the Uferlandschaft ("River Bank Area"), which stretches all the way to the Romanshorn.
+In a Swiss list of regions, Schilter included the Seetal in the Uferlandschaft ("River Bank Area"), which stretches all the way to Romanshorn.

 Transport

-The Seerhein is navigable and is used primarily by the pleasure boats of the "Schweizerischen Schifffahrtsgesellschaft Untersee und Rhein" ("Swiss Shipping Company 'Untersee and Rhine').
+The Seerhein is navigable and is used primarily by the pleasure boats of the Schweizerische Schifffahrtsgesellschaft Untersee und Rhein (lit.
+'Swiss Shipping Company Untersee and Rhine'), which operates between Schaffhausen and Kreuzlingen.
+There is a landing stage at Gottlieben.

 There are three bridges across the Seerhein, all on the upper part of the river.
 Furthest East is the Old Rhine Bridge in Constance, near the bottleneck of the terminal moraine (see below).
 The current bridge was constructed in 1957, but precursors have existed since late antiquity.
+The bridge carries a road and railway line.
 A little to the West, the Seerheinbrücke, a pedestrian and cycle bridge, was built in 1991.
 At the Western edge of Contance, the Schänzlebrücke crosses the river.
 It is part of the German Federal Highway 33, which turns in to Highway A7 at the border.
+To the south, the Seerhein is followed by the Lake Line.

 There used to be several ferries, one to the East of the present cycle bridge, and one between Paradies and Stromeyersdorf.
-In the 19th Century, distance markers where placed along the Rhine; they start counting Kilometres at the Old Bridge in Constance.
+In the 19th century, distance markers where placed along the Rhine; they start counting Kilometres at the Old Bridge in Constance.